annefou/metos_python/_episodes/08-visualization.md

 teaching: 0
 exercises: 0
 questions:
-- "How to create interactive plots and publish them on the web?"
+- "How to create animation plots and publish them on the web?"
 objectives:
-- "Learn how to create interactive plots (2D and 3D) with python"
+- "Learn how to create simple animations with python"
-- "Learn how to create a dashboard"
-- "Learn to publish your python notebook on the web (git and nbviewer)"
+- "Learn to publish your python notebook on the web (gist and nbviewer)"
 keypoints:
 - "Get an overview of nbviewer"
-- "Get an overview of plotly to publish plots on the web"
 ---

 # Save your animations in `mp4`